 The trail that followed the northeastern ridge was buried under deep snow.

 Brad wisely decided to call off our attempt to reach the fire lookout after a short, but tiring ~600m expedition down the trail.
-The snow showed no sign of losing depth and at the rate we were going, it would’ve taken us another couple of hours to reach the lookout – followed by an ~8 km trek out the Sharples Creek valley and the Skyline Road.
+The snow showed no sign of losing depth and at the rate we were going, it would’ve taken us another couple of hours to reach the lookout – followed by an ~8 km trek out the Sharples Creek valley and the West Sharples Creek Road.

 Heading back to the summit.